Gumby: 1953–1969: Origins

 Gumby was created by Art Clokey in the early 1950s after he finished film school at the University of Southern California (USC).

-Clokey's first animated film was a 1953 three-minute student film called Gumbasia, a surreal montage of moving and expanding lumps of clay set to music in a parody of Disney's Fantasia.
+Clokey's first animated film was a 1953 three-minute student film titled Gumbasia, a surreal montage of moving and expanding lumps of clay set to music in a parody of Disney's Fantasia.
 Gumbasia was created in the "kinesthetic" style taught by Clokey's USC professor Slavko Vorkapić, described as "massaging of the eye cells".
 Much of Gumby's look and feel was inspired by this technique of camera movements and editing.

 In 1955, Clokey showed Gumbasia to film producer Sam Engel, who encouraged him to develop his technique by animating figures into children's stories.
-Clokey produced a pilot episode starring Gumby.
+On January 29, 1955, Clokey produced and filmed the first pilot episode starring Gumby, titled "Adventures of Gumby: A Sample", which never aired.

-The name "Gumby" came from the muddy clay found at Clokey's grandparents' farm that his family called "gumbo".
-Gumby's appearance was inspired by a suggestion from his wife, Ruth (née Parkander), that Gumby be based on the Gingerbread Man.
+The name "Gumby" was derived from the muddy clay found at Clokey's grandparents' farm that his family named "gumbo".
+Gumby's appearance was inspired by a suggestion from Clokey's wife Ruth (née Parkander) that Gumby be based on the Gingerbread Man.
 Clokey saw the color green as both racially neutral and a symbol of life.
-Gumby's legs and feet were made wide to pragmatically ensure that the figure would stand up during stop motion filming.
+Gumby's legs and feet were made wide to pragmatically ensure that the figure would stand erect during stop-motion filming.
 Gumby's slanted head was based on the hairstyle of Clokey's father, Charles Farrington, in an old photograph.

-The pilot episode was seen by NBC executive Thomas Warren Sarnoff (the youngest son of RCA and NBC founder, David Sarnoff), who asked Clokey to make another one.
-The second episode, Gumby on the Moon, became a huge hit on Howdy Doody, so Sarnoff ordered a series in 1955 titled The Gumby Show.
-In 1955 and 1956, 25 episodes at 11 minutes each aired on NBC.
-In early episodes, Gumby's voice was provided by Ruth Eggleston, wife of the show's art director Al Eggleston, until Dallas McKennon assumed the role in 1957.
-Gumby's best friend, an orange pony named Pokey, was introduced during the earliest episodes.
+The pilot episode was seen by NBC executive Thomas Warren Sarnoff, who asked Clokey to make another one.
+The second episode, "Gumby on the Moon", became a hit when featured on Howdy Doody, so Sarnoff ordered a series in 1955 titled The Gumby Show.
+In 1955 and 1956, 25 11-minute episodes aired on NBC.
+In early episodes, Gumby's voice was provided by Ruth Eggleston, wife of the show's art director Al Eggleston, until 1957, when Dallas McKennon assumed the role.
+Al Eggleston also invented Pokey, the little orange pony who was Gumby's best friend and was introduced during the earliest episodes.

 Because of its variety format, The Gumby Show features Clokey's animations plus interviews and games.
 During this time, the show had two successive hosts, Robert Nicholson and Pinky Lee.

 In 1959, The Gumby Show entered syndication, and more episodes were produced in the 1960s.
 Production started in Hollywood and in 1960 moved to a larger studio in Glendora, California, where it remained until production ended in 1969.
-During this time, Gumby was primarily voiced by Norma MacMillan, and occasionally by Ginny Tyler.
-The cartoon shorts introduce new characters including a blue mermaid named Goo and a yellow dinosaur named Prickle.
+During this time, Gumby was primarily voiced by Norma MacMillan and occasionally by Ginny Tyler.
+The cartoon shorts introduced new characters, including a blue mermaid named Goo and a yellow dinosaur named Prickle.

+Several sources claim that Dick Beals also voiced Gumby in the 1960s series.
+However, Beals refuted this claim in a 2001 interview.